Visitors Guide to Central Texas

 Don Batory

-No business or conference trip to Austin would be complete without taking in the sights of Central Texas.
-During the conference, take the opportunity to see sights in Austin.
-But once the conference is over, head out to see Central Texas.
+No business or conference trip to Austin would be complete without taking in the sights of Austin and Central Texas.
 If we have good rains in early spring, the Hill Country is ablaze in flowers and is magical.
 You won't regret taking the time to see Texas -- trust me.
+If it is summer, well, it is not so magical.

 Click for Austin, Texas Forecast